Ben-Showalter/TurboVoice/README.md

 This app provides a Speech-to-text feature for non-touch flip phones.
-(Kyocera E4610, and E4810 have been tested.)
+(Kyocera and Sonim phones have been tested, but not all models are guaranteed to work.)
 Once installed properly: with the cursor in a text field, you can simply hold a button of your choice while talking, then when you let go, it transcribes it, then types it in.
 Instructions for installing on Kyocera E4610:
 1. Install TurboVoice by sideloading the APK or install directly from Android studio.
 2. It should open right away with a page of setting’s to set.